yahoo/OneMobileSDK-releases-android/SDK CHANGELOG.md

 Unreleased
 ----------
+- Ad video campaign trackers should be parsed and fired
 - Click url handling
 - Overlay advertisement text on branded content video
 - Update to new androidCi build plugin